-Time Frame for Colorectal Screening based on Screening Type Colonoscopy Within 10 years Sigmoidoscopy Within 5 years Stool Blood Test (i.e. FIT/FOBT) Within 1 year
+Time Frame for Colorectal Screening based on Screening Type

+Colonoscopy Within 10 years

+Sigmoidoscopy Within 5 years

+Stool Blood Test Within 1 year

+(i.e.: FIT/FOBT)

 Figure 65 illustrates colorectal cancer screening rates among survey respondents age 50 to 74.
-Approximately 65% of Network respondents indicated that they were up to date with colorectal cancer screening, which is (lower than the national rate (66.4%) and the Healthy People 2020 goal of (70.5%), and American Cancer Society goal of 80% by 2018 (HHS, 2018).
-Similarly, 64.3% of Monroe service area respondents reported being up to date with colorectal cancer screening, which is also lower than state and national rates, as well as Healthy People 2020 and American Cancer Society goals.
-Internal data indicate that our SLUHN screening rate is approximately 55.17%, which is lower than survey respondent reported rates 94.
+Approximately 65% of Network respondents indicated that they were up to date with colorectal cancer screening, which is (lower than the national rate (66.4%) and the Healthy People 2020 goal of (70.5%), and American Cancer Society goal of 80% by 2018.
+Only 52.4% of Miners service area respondents reported being up to date with colorectal cancer screening, which is much lower than state and national rates, as well as Healthy People 2020 and American Cancer Society goals.
+Internal data indicate that our SLUHN screening rate is approximately 55.17%, which is lower than survey respondent reported rate93.